 Use Tags + and Categories + to organize your products.

-After adding categories to products, the categories create automatic navigation on your Products Pages.
-This option can be enabled and disabled in the Site Styles panel.
+After adding categories to products, the categories create automatic navigation on your Store Pages.
 The style of this navigation varies by template.
 To learn more, visit Organizing products.

 - Tags must be 80 characters or fewer.

 - Categories must be 25 characters or fewer.